NeuroTechX/learn.neurotechedu.com/pages/introtobci.md

 For Kernel as well the final goal is to allow humans to coexist and co-evolve with machines.
 Its founder, Bryan Johnson, invested $100 million to develop brain implants.
 The focus will be first on medical applications, trying to understand better the brain, to move in the future toward augmenting it to make human smarter and healthier.
 Kernel promised to improve neurodegenerative diseases, a big claim as so far, brain implants had been using only in paraplegic people and for medical trials.
 They are developing hardware and software at the moment to treat people with Parkinsons disease and the company has at the moment about 20 employees.

 ## References
-1. Waldert, S. 2016.
-Invasive vs. Non-Invasive Neuronal Signals for Brain-Machine Interfaces: Will One Prevail?
-Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4921501/
+1. Waldert, S. 2016. *Invasive vs. Non-Invasive Neuronal Signals for Brain-Machine Interfaces: Will One Prevail?* Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4921501/

+2. Mesgarani, N; Chang, EF (2012). *Selective cortical representation of attended speaker in multi-talker speech perception*.
+Nature.
+485 (7397): 233–6. doi:10.1038/nature11020.

+3. Blausen.com staff (2014). *Medical gallery of Blausen Medical 2014*.
+WikiJournal of Medicine 1 (2).
+DOI:10.15347/wjm/2014.010.
+ISSN 2002-4436. - Own work

 # h1 Heading :)
 <hr>